adilkhr/my-ms3-project/README.md

 * [W3schools](https://www.w3schools.com/) was used for various code information and trouble shooting problems

-* Code insitute tutor support - Provided me with a lot of help support when needed whenever i contacted them
+* Code insitute tutor support - Provided me with a lot of help support when needed whenever I contacted them

 * [Youtube](https://www.youtube.com/) - Provided me with a lot of help when trouble shooting issues